t-nai/jump-violet/README.md

 # jump-violet

 **To run this program, download all files in the main branch.
 Run the command 'pip install pygame' in your Python software's terminal.
-Ensure all downloaded files are in the same folder as the main.py file, and then run to play the game.
+Ensure all downloaded files are in the same folder as main.py and run main.py to launch the game.
 Happy jumping!**

 **Demo Video**\
 [https://youtu.be/TwI1vlJHmdE?feature=shared](url)